-Preparation of the draft of state budget spending on research, experimental development and innovation for 2022 and the medium-term projections for 2022 and 2024 has followed the conventional route, and three of the stages described above have been completed.
+Preparation of the draft of state budget spending on research, experimental development and innovation for 2023 and the medium-term projections for 2024 and 2025 has followed the conventional route, and three of the stages described above have been completed.
+Further development will depend on a number of factors given by foreign as well as domestic policy and the economic situation, whose impact cannot be estimated at this time.